-RESOLUTION NO. 956
+RESOLUTION NO. 1005

-APPROVING THE AMENDMENT OF THE ADMISSIONS AND CONTINUED OCCUPANCY POLICY TO ESTABLISH NEW RENTAL RATES
+ADOPTING THE LINCOLN HOUSING AUTHORITY AMENDED ADMISSIONS AND CONTINUED OCCUPANCY POLICY

-- WHEREAS, the U.S. Department of Housing and Urban Development requires a written Admissions and Continued Occupancy Policy for Lincoln Housing Authority HUD units; and - WHEREAS, the Lincoln Housing Authority has incorporated the operation of non-HUD, LHA-owned and/or managed units within the Admissions and Continued Occupancy Policy; and - WHEREAS, the Admissions and Continued Occupancy Policy contains the rental rate for all LHA-owned and/or managed units; and - WHEREAS, the Lincoln Housing Authority desires to establish new rent levels for Arnold Heights, Northwood Terrace, Heritage Square, Lynn Creek, Wood Bridge, Summer Hill, Crossroads House, Prairie Crossing and Sunny Ridge units; - NOW, THEREFORE, BE IT RESOLVED by the Board of Commissioners of the Housing Authority of the City of Lincoln that the Admissions and Continued Occupancy Policy is hereby amended to adopt new rental rates.
-The new rental rates for Arnold Heights, Northwood Terrace, Heritage Square, Lynn Creek, Wood Bridge, Summer Hill, Prairie Crossing, and Sunny Ridge units are effective July 1, 2021 for existing tenants and effective May 14, 2021 for any new tenants occupying the above-named units after May 13, 2021.
-The new rental rates for Crossroads House for all tenants are effective July 1, 2021.
+WHEREAS, the U.S. Department of Housing and Urban Development requires a written Admissions and Continued Occupancy Policy for the Lincoln Housing Authority units; and

+WHEREAS, the Lincoln Housing Authority has incorporated the operation of HUD and non-HUD, LHA-owned or managed units within the Lincoln Housing Authority Admissions and Continued Occupancy Policy; and

+WHEREAS, the Board of Commissioners of the Housing Authority of the City of Lincoln, Nebraska desires to amend the Admissions and Continued Occupancy Policy as part of the 2025-2026 Moving to Work Annual Plan process;

+NOW, THEREFORE, BE IT RESOLVED by the Board of Commissioners of the Housing Authority of the City of Lincoln, Nebraska that the Lincoln Housing Authority Admissions and Continued Occupancy Policy is hereby amended and adopted effective February 1, 2025.

-Dated this 13th day of May, 2021.
+Dated this 9th day of January, 2025.